Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/samples/TokenCache.md

 *Token caching* is a feature provided by the Azure Identity library that allows apps to:

 - Improve their resilience and performance.
-- Reduce the number of requests made to Microsoft Entra ID (ME-ID) to obtain access tokens.
+- Reduce the number of requests made to Microsoft Entra ID to obtain access tokens.
 - Reduce the number of times the user is prompted to authenticate.

 When an app needs to access a protected Azure resource, it typically needs to obtain an access token from Microsoft Entra ID.
 Obtaining that token involves sending a request to Microsoft Entra ID and may also involve prompting the user.
 Microsoft Entra ID then validates the credentials provided in the request and issues an access token.